 Data collection and updating for Kenya's Single Registry is undertaken by individual programmes.
-Owing to the fact that these programmes have been set up for different purposes, their registration (data collection) approaches and data needs are different.
+Since these programmes have been set up for different purposes, their registration (data collection) approaches and data needs are different.
 There are plans currently to standardise information collection.

 In terms of registration, except for HSNP (which followed a 'pure' census approach for its second phase registration), other social assistance programmes in Kenya undertake a 'push' registration on an annual basis.
-For the purposes of this case study, Push Registration is defined as a process where government purposely and periodically goes to communities to register a set number of beneficiaries through ad hoc committees and with help of local administrators, without resorting to a door to door census (Kidd and Hossain, 2014).
-Table 3 describes the historical data collection process by each individual programme that forms the Single Registry.
+For the purposes of this case study, Push Registration is defined as a process where government purposely and periodically goes to communities to register a set number of recipients through ad hoc committees and with the help of local administrators, without resorting to a door-to-door census (Kidd and Hossain, 2014).
+Table 8 describes the historical data collection process by each individual programme that forms the Single Registry.